melissa135/evolutionary_algorithm_NSGA-II/README.md

 # evolutionary_algorithm_NSGA-II
-The  multiobjective evolutionary algorithm NSGA-II implemented by Python.
+The  multiobjective evolutionary algorithm NSGA-II implementation in Python.

 `evolution_search_nsga.py` Main program, save the population scatter in each generation.
 `evolution_lib.py` Implement of algorithm.